damianhakert/damianhakert.github.io/source/jobs/index.html.md

 the accepted merge requests.
 The merge requests should be of significant value and difficulty, which is at the discretion of the hiring manager.
 For example, fixing 10 typos isn't as valuable as shipping 2 new features.
+- We typically hire people who have experience in programming languages used at GitLab (e.g. Ruby on Rails, Go), but we welcome candidates who have excellent experience in other languages and frameworks.
+Tackling a GitLab CE issue is a good way to demonstrate your ability to learn and debug.

 ### People Operations Coordinator